Dianne Feinstein Asks WH Counsel & FBI Director To Release FBI Directive Defining Scope Of Investigation

 “Given the seriousness of the allegations before the Senate, I am writing to request that you provide the Senate Judiciary Committee with a copy of the written directive sent by the White House to the FBI.
 In addition, if the FBI requests any expansion beyond the initial directive, please provide the names of any additional witnesses or evidence.”

-Senator Feinstein is the ranking Democrat on the Senate Judiciary Committee which is chaired by Senator Chuck Grassley.
+Senator Feinstein is the ranking Democrat on the Senate Judiciary Committee, which is chaired by Senator Chuck Grassley.
 In a dramatic development Friday, Republican Senator Jeff Flake of Arizona voted to advance the vote for confirmation of Brett Kavanaugh to the Senate floor on the condition that President Trump be asked to request an additional FBI investigation into allegations of sexual misconduct by Kavanaugh that would last not more than a week.
 President Trump made that request Friday, but over the weekend, questions about the scope of the investigation and the amount of control the White House is exerting over the scope have arisen.

 On Twitter late Saturday, @SenFeinstein said the "FBI's hands must not be tied" in the investigation into sexual misconduct allegations leveled against Judge Brett Kavanaugh. https://t.co/iXejffEtpF pic.twitter.com/z5e9kb2OO5